 Birch Aquarium’s Mission

-According to the official website, the mission of Birch Aquarium is always to provide ocean science education, to interpret Scripps Institute of Oceanography’s research as well as to advance ocean conservation.
+According to the official website, the mission of the Birch Aquarium is always to provide ocean science education to the public.
+Also to interpret the Scripps Institute of Oceanography’s research, as well as to advance ocean conservation.

 Southern California Coastal Habitats